lmhawk19/theory2/theory2.md

+## Feedback

+Great job on the theory homework Lucy!
+Detailed feedback and grades will be released by CFG soon.

 <h2>1.
 How does Object Oriented Programming differ from Process Oriented Programming?</h2>

 <p>Object Oriented Programming (OOP) is a programming paradigm that provides a way to structure programs